-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hollister family name include Hollister, Holister and others.

 This web page shows only a small excerpt of our Hollister research.
-Another 258 words (18 lines of text) are included under the topic Early Hollister History in all our PDF Extended History products.
+Another 258 words (18 lines of text) are included under the topic Early Hollister History in all our PDF Extended History products

 More information is included under the topic Early Hollister Notables in all our PDF Extended History products

 , Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hollister surname or a spelling variation of the name include: